Margarine

-Margarine can be used as an ingredient in other food products, such as pastries, doughnuts, cakes, and cookies.
+Margarine can be used as an ingredient in other food products, such as pastries, doughnuts, cakes, biscuits and cookies.

 History

 Invention and early distribution

-Margarine has its roots in the discovery by French chemist Michel Eugène Chevreul in 1813 of margaric acid.
+French chemist Michel Eugène Chevreul in 1813 discovered margaric acid.
 Scientists at the time regarded margaric acid, like oleic acid and stearic acid, as one of the three fatty acids that, in combination, form most animal fats.
 In 1853, the German structural chemist Wilhelm Heinrich Heintz analyzed margaric acid as simply a combination of stearic acid and the previously unknown palmitic acid.

 After the French Emperor Napoleon III issued a challenge to create a butter-substitute from beef tallow for the armed forces and lower classes, Hippolyte Mège-Mouriès invented margarine in 1869.
 Mège-Mouriès patented the product, which he named "oleomargarine", and expanded his initial manufacturing operation from France, but had little commercial success.
 In 1871, he sold the patent to the Dutch company Jurgens, which subsequently became part of Unilever.
 In the same year a German pharmacist, Benedict Klein from Cologne, founded the first margarine factory in Germany, producing the brands Overstolz and Botteram.